-The rear lip area can be machined with a clear view from the operator station on a horizontal version CNC wheel repair lathe.
+In addition to the surface of the wheel that faces the tool, the rear lip area can be machined with a clear view from the operator station on a horizontal version CNC wheel repair lathe.

 One common rim repair application is to restore the rear lip after welding.
 Some people call it lip cutting, which is needed in all production wheel repair shops with welding capability.
 Again, it is natural to do it on a horizontal lathe.

-MTS Exhibition includes manufacturers from around the world.
-Send us a message with your requirements and our MTS Experts will happily help you with your questions.
+IMTS Exhibition includes manufacturers from around the world.
+Send us a message with your requirements and our IMTS Experts will happily help you with your questions.